No products in the cart.

 If you are new, or somewhat new, to litigation – this seminar is for you.

 Recently graduated law school? – can’t miss it.
 You don’t get these skills, this practical advice, and this insight from sitting judges in law school.

 There is no better Circuit Court and litigation primer program in Florida.
 Our testimonials can speak to that claim.

-This program will be recorded live on May 8, 2020 in Orlando and June 5, 2020 in Fort Lauderdale.
-The audio packages, including seminar materials, will be available within two-three weeks after each live program date.
+This program will be recorded live on May 8, 2020 with Orlando faculty and judges and June 5, 2020 with Fort Lauderdale faculty and judges.
+The recorded package, including seminar materials, will be available within two-three weeks after each live program date.

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 You can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.

 What You Will Learn